 First to Grindelwald

-Grindelwald is a small, scenic village surrounded by mountains, the end of the Schynige Platte to First hike.
+Grindelwald is a small, scenic village surrounded by mountains, and is the end of the Schynige Platte to First hike.
 It’s a great place to stay the night to enjoy the fresh air.
 I stayed at Hotel Alpenblick, one of the cheaper options with a buffet breakfast included.

 There are plenty of facilities here including a Coop supermarket, a tourist information office, and many shops in the village center.
 It’s also a wonderful place to just walk around and enjoy the scenery.